pikdum/blog/content/posts/thistle-tea/index.md

 +++
-title = 'Building a WoW server in Elixir' date = 2024-07-14 draft = false tags = ['elixir', 'World of Warcraft', 'programming']
+title = 'Building a World of Warcraft server in Elixir' date = 2024-07-14 draft = false tags = ['elixir', 'World of Warcraft', 'programming']